ayushpradhan-dev/portfolio/README.md

 ### Harvard CS50 Introduction to Programming with Python Certificate
 **April 2023 – June 2023, Online**
-- Working knowledge of key programming fundamentals such as variables, functions, conditionals, loops, unit tests, and object-oriented programming.
+- Working knowledge of key programming fundamentals such as variables, functions, conditionals, loops, unit testing, and object-oriented programming.

 ## Technical Skills
 - Worked with statistical packages in R to perform regressions and determine statistical significance in Quantitative Methods.